 Meal exchange gives the resident student, a greater flexibility when using the meal plan service.
-The block plan and traditional 19, 14 and 10 resident dining meal plans include meal exchanges.
-Meal exchange is for continental breakfast, lunch and dinner only.
-Students can exchange their meals at the Griffin Grill by selecting a combination special that will be posted on a weekly basis in the Cafe'.
-The meal exchange is limited to preselected items.
+The traditional 19, 14 10 and 7 resident dining meal plans include meal exchanges.
+Meal exchange is for continental breakfast, lunch and dinner and consists of one entrée selection, one side item and a beverage.

-Fontbonne Coffeehouse (Library)
+Fontbonne Coffee House (Library)